20th Century Fox

-The Lost Boys was Haim's biggest box-office hit, the movie that made him a Tiger Beat star.
+The Lost Boys was Haim's biggest box-office hit—the movie that made him a Tiger Beat star.
 But Lucas was Haim's moment—maybe the best 1980s teen movie not written by John Hughes.
-It was the film that, more than any other Haim credit, made you care about, and mourn, everything that followed.
+It was the film, more than any other Haim credit, that made you care about—and mourn—everything that followed.

-And sadly, a lot followed.
+And, yes, sadly, there was a lot that followed.

-There were the rehab stints, so many (dating back to 1989, just three years after the release of Lucas) that they outnumbered even his considerable list of cocredits with Corey Feldman.
+There were the rehab stints, so many, dating back to 1989, just three years after the release of Lucas, that they outnumbered even his considerable list of co-credits with Corey Feldman.

 There were the desperate bids for money and/or attention, best (or worst) exemplified by his attempts in 2001 to auction off one of his molars along with clumps of his hair.

 There were the signs of squandered opportunity with every direct-to-video title from the early 1990s and beyond.

 There was the question, asked by many, and put to music by The Thrills: "Whatever happened to Corey Haim?"